 In the heat of the moment, emotions flair and words are often exchanged between people with little afterthought to what is being said.
 Sometimes, those words can land you in hot water.
 In the state of Pennsylvania, it is a serious criminal offense to make a terroristic threat, even if you weren’t aware that you were doing anything illegal.
-If you have been charged with terroristic threatening, you need to seek out the counsel of a terroristic threat charges attorney immediately to discuss your legal options.
+If you have been charged with terroristic threatening, you need to seek out the counsel of a skilled terroristic threat charges lawyer immediately to discuss your legal options.

 What is a terroristic threat?